banisterious/obsidian-oneirometrics/docs/developer/known-issues-registry.md

 4. Add clear visual indication of valid/invalid states
 5. Consider replacing with a more user-friendly interface like a calendar view

-### ISSUE-25-005 (Metric Icons Display)
-The metric icons are not displaying properly in some UI contexts, particularly in the metrics table.
-This appears to be a styling or rendering issue rather than a data problem, as:
-1. The icon property is correctly set in the metric objects
-2. The issue is consistent across different metric types
-3. The display issue only occurs in certain UI contexts, not all

-Resolution approach:
-1. Verify icon property values are being properly passed to the MetricComponent
-2. Check CSS classes and styles for the metric icons
-3. Ensure icon rendering code is using the correct Obsidian API calls
-4. Add additional logging to track icon property values during rendering
-5. Review Obsidian theme integration for possible icon styling conflicts

 ## Resolved Issues

 Issues can be resolved in multiple ways: